technosam12/Heart-o-Meter/README.md

 ## Working

-Run the following code in your terminal or command prompt -
+1. Run the following code in your terminal or command prompt - <streamlit run app.py>

-I think you should use an
+2. Then the webapp will open in your browser

-`<addr>` element here instead.
+### Demo